Mira Loma High School: Clubs

 Mira Loma also offers a variety of extracurricular clubs that meet at lunch and after school.
-Some of these clubs include Science Bowl, VEX Robotics Club, Astronomy Club, Mira Loma Tech and Create, Culinary Club, Speech and Debate, Young Republicans Club, Young Democrats Club, Math Club, Economics Club, Ping Pong Club, Pickleball Club, Youth Court, Mock Trial, Moot Court, International Relief Club, B Sharps, as well as ethnic organizations such as Latinos Unidos, Black Students Union, and Desi Plus Club.
+Some of these clubs include Science Bowl, VEX Robotics Club, Astronomy Club, Bioengineering Club, Culinary Club, Speech and Debate, Forces of Nature, Poetry Club, Math Club, Ping Pong Club, Books For Youth, Moot Court, B Sharps, as well as ethnic organizations such as Latinos Unidos, Black Students Union, and Desi Student Association.
 Religious organizations include the Slavic Christian Club and Muslim Students Association.
-Other extracurricular clubs include Matadors Against Cancer (American Cancer Society), Future Business Leaders of America, Mira Loma Video Game Tournament Club, Climate Crisis Club, Habitat for Humanity Club, Key Club, and a chapter of the National Spanish Honor Society.
+Other extracurricular clubs include Matadors Against Cancer (American Cancer Society), Future Business Leaders of America, Business Professionals of America, Mira Loma Video Game Tournament Club, Climate Crisis Club, Habitat for Humanity Club, Key Club, and a chapter of the National Spanish Honor Society.
 French, Japanese, and Chinese clubs are also active on campus.

 Arcade Creek Project

-The Mira Loma Arcade Creek Project is an ongoing study of the riparian corridor of an urban watershed in Sacramento, California.
-It consists of eleven studies which measure the health of the Arcade Creek and is run by students of Mira Loma High School and five faculty advisers.
-The project has received awards and recognitions including the Governor's Environmental and Economic Leadership Award.
+The Mira Loma Arcade Creek Project was a project studying the riparian corridor of an urban watershed in Sacramento, California.
+It consisted of eleven studies which measured the health of the Arcade Creek and was run by students of Mira Loma High School and five faculty advisers.
+The project received awards and recognitions including the Governor's Environmental and Economic Leadership Award.
 In 2010, the project was awarded $10,000 from the National Sea World / Busch Gardens' Environmental Excellence Award.

 On September 23, 2017, the film Arcade Creek Project: A Mosaic of Sustainability was premiered at the Sacramento Film and Music Festival.
-This documentary, directed by Jierel Almario, tells the story of the Arcade Creek Project, and the efforts of many students to restore it.
-It has been nominated for and awarded several awards at national and local film festivals.
+This documentary, directed by Jierel Almario, tells the story of the Arcade Creek Project, and the efforts of students to restore it.